w3c/wai-intro-atag/content/social-media.md

 ## Why Accessibility Matters

-Your current customers and potential new customers need social media platforms  that:
+Your current customers and potential new customers need social media platforms , including @@@, that:

 * are accessible to social media users with disabilities
 * produce accessible content